PHOTO - World home | contact us | attorneys & staff | japanese

 (4) Replacing an emergency passport

-If you were issued an emergency limited-validity passport because of an imminent departure, we encourage you to replace it with a full-validity passport immediately upon completion of your travel.
-All applicants, including children, may apply by mail as long as the emergency passport is still valid.
-(See general conditions below.)
+If you were issued an emergency limited-validity passport because of an imminent departure, you should replace it with a full-validity passport immediately upon completion of your travel.
+If your application for a replacement is made within 1 year from the date of the issuance of the emergency passport then all applicants, including children, must apply by mail as long as the emergency passport is still valid.

-Please note that two consecutive emergency passports cannot be issued and that an application for a full-validity passport takes approximately two weeks to process.
+Please note two consecutive emergency passports cannot be issued and an application for a full-validity passport takes approximately two weeks to process.

-If you exchange your limited-validity emergency passport before it expires, you will not be required to pay the fee to have it replaced with a full-validity passport.
+If you exchange your limited-validity emergency passport before it expires, you will not be charged a fee to have it replaced with a full-validity passport.
 However, if you wait until after the limited-validity passport has expired, you will be charged the full fee to have it replaced.
-The fees for a replacement passport are $67 for adults, and $82 for children.

-All emergency passports, including those for minors under age 14, must be replaced by mail.
+All emergency passports, including those for minors under the age of 14, must be replaced by mail.

 PASSPORT APPLICATIONS REQUIRING A PERSONAL APPEARANCE: